crafty-monster/rocky/README.md

 Yes.
 Without this you will not be able to manage the minecraft containers for each of your worlds.

-# Running a server with Docker Compose
+# Running a Server

-If you are running a server 24/7 you will want to minimize downtime when getting latest updates for your server.
+If you are running a proper server 24/7 you will want to minimize downtime when getting latest patches.

 Install [Docker Compose](https://docs.docker.com/compose/install/) and then run your server using `docker-compose up --build` command.